 Visiting the Jordan crusaders Castle

-Jordan is home of many crusaders sites and two of the most known are Kerak and Shobak.
-Kerak town lays on the ancient caravan routes that used to connect Egypt to Syria and its commanding position almost 1000 meters above the Dead Sea Valley made it a strategic asset of great importance.
+Jordan is home to many crusaders sites, and two of the most known are Kerak and Shobak.
+Kerak town lies on the ancient caravan routes used to connect Egypt to Syria.
+Its commanding position, almost 1000 meters above the Dead Sea Valley, made it a strategic asset of great importance.
 The city was the ancient capital of Moab and was also used by the Greeks and Romans.

 With its location midway between Shobak and Jerusalem, Kerak formed part of a great line of Crusader castles stretching from Aqaba to Turkey.
 Built by King Baldwin I of Jerusalem, it’s considered one of the best-preserved and largest Crusader castles in the Middle East and gradually reached its present form.
 The two main building phases are Crusaders (1142 – 1188 AD) and Mamluk (1263 – 1517 AD).

 The original entrance to Shobak Castle was through a dog-legged triple gate.
-After passing the entrance you’ll notice the Crusader Church with its strategic views of the old village.
-There are several wells found within the castle walls, although the main water source was the spring at the foot of the hill.
+After passing the entrance, you’ll notice the Crusader Church with its strategic views of the old village.
+Several wells were found within the castle walls, although the main water source was the spring at the foot of the hill.

-One of the treasures of this site is a secret passage of over 375 steps that goes down to the spring, ensuring that during times of siege, the castle would have access to adequate supplies of fresh water.
-You can descent inside the passage that surfaces via a ladder outside the castle beside the road to Shobak town.
+One of the treasures of this site is a secret passage of over 375 steps that goes down to the spring, ensuring that the castle would have access to adequate supplies of freshwater during times of siege.
+You can descend inside the passage that surfaces via a ladder outside the castle beside the road to Shobak town.
 Tread carefully, use a torch and don’t even think about coming down here if you are claustrophobic.

 Need to Know

-1. Getting there: Karak Castle is 100 km south from Madaba and Shobak is located in the south of Jordan, only 40 km from Petra.
-With any doubt, the best and cheapest way to reach both castles is by rent a car.
-Anyways you can find some local tour operators that arrange a day trip from Amman including Kerak.
+1. Getting there: Karak Castle is 100 km south of Madaba, and Shobak is located in the south of Jordan, only 40 km from Petra.
+Without any doubt, the best and cheapest way to reach both castles is by rent a car.
+Anyways you can find some local tour operators that arrange a day trip from Amman, including Kerak.

-2. Where to sleep: Usually the more comfortable way to reach the Castles is from Amman but it depends on your itinerary and where are you located.
+2. Where to sleep: it’s difficult to tell because it depends on your itinerary.
 Check our Itinerary and get inspired!

 3. Our Itinerary: We visited the castles on different days as below: